 - Encourage your teenager to land a summer job.
 A part-time job can encourage your teenager to learn how to manage money, stay focused, stick to a schedule, develop a work ethic and meet new friends.

-- Stay in therapy and continue with any medications to prevent any lapses in the mood.
+- Have your teenager stay in therapy and continue with any medications to prevent any lapses in the mood.

 - Spend quality time with your teenager by taking vacations, maximizing your days off and enjoying the summer together.
 Positive time spent with role models can help with mood and anxiety and build up self-esteem.